wbcmedia/wbcmedia.github.io/draft.md

 - Church organ music is playing

 **_Vicar_** : Welcome everyone to this sad occasion as we bid farewell to Clive Ignatious Maximillian Naff.
-He was born in 1862, a very different time, long before the invention of the filofax or the video-recorder.
+He was born in 1872, a very different time, long before the invention of the filofax or the video-recorder.
 A popular man, always treating those below him with dignity and kindness.
 He cared for those less fortunate than himself, even if they were dirty and smelly.
-Most of all, he was a well liked employer, looking after those who looked after him, Freddie his butler, Mrs Buttermuffin the housekeeper, Mrs Tripps the cleaner, Geraldine who looked after his horses and of course Gerald who was his... well no-one seems sure, but we shall hear a few words now from Gerald.
+Most of all, he was a well liked employer, looking after those who looked after him.
+Freddie his butler, Mrs Buttermuffin the housekeeper, Mrs Tripps the cleaner, Geraldine who looked after his horses and of course Gerald who was his... well no-one seems sure, but we shall hear a few words now from Gerald.

 **_Gerald_** : NONSENSE_GOES_HERE